 The family of words from which we get our English word pharmacy is derived from the Greek word pharmakeuo which means "to mix potions or poison."
 The term also refers to the practice of magic.
 Thus pharmakeia (also spelled pharmakia) refers to the practice of the arts associated with magic, which in the New Testament involved the use of potions or drugs. ...

 pharmakeusin: dative plural masculine

 This term, related to pharmakeuo, identifies those who practiced mixing potions, poisons, or drugs, i.e., magicians or sorcerers. ...

 pharmakon: genitive plural neuter

-Classical Greek: Pharmakon is a noun which occurs in Greek literature form the time of Home (Eighth Century B.C.).
-In classical Greek it is used of a healing remedy or medicine, of a toxic drug or poison, and of a sedative or stimulative drug.
+Classical Greek: Pharmakon is a noun which occurs in Greek literature from the time of Homer (Eighth Century B.C.).
+In classical Greek, it is used of a healing remedy or medicine, of a toxic drug or poison, and of a sedative or stimulative drug.
 Used figuratively it refers to an enchanted potion or to any means of attaining something.
-This latter meaning denotes a concoction made of various drugs and exotic ingredients that was used in the magical arts.
+This latter meaning denotes a concoction made of various drugs and exotic ingredients that were used in the magical arts.
 In Herodotus 3.85 Oebares said to Darius, "No other man will be king but you; trust (my) pharmaka for that."
 This refers to magical formulas or charms such as used in witchcraft.